Queensland competitors make the trip to New Mexico for NRA Pistol Championship

 But that doesn't mean they're going to forget their time there Albuquerque.
 Repeatedly they commented on the high quality facilities at the Shooting Park Range and the high quality of people they met along the way.
 "There's a global fraternity of law enforcement," stated Pierce.

 "Everyone here made us feel right at home, especially those blokes from San Antonio," said Trinder.
 "Extremely hospitable.
 Really welcoming.
-I can't thank them enough for that."
+I can't thank them enough."